 The IAAO standard suggests that median ratios for residential and nonresidential properties fall within 5 percent of the median ratio for all properties.
-All 37 counties with data by use classification satisfy this test for residential property.
-Thirty-six counties satisfy this test for nonresidential property while one does not.
+All 39 counties satisfy this test for residential property.
+Thirty-seven counties satisfy this test for nonresidential property while two do not.